 Q. I'm not sure I want to complete the entire program.
 Can I take just one course rather than enroll in the entire program?

-A. No. Students are enrolled in an average of six to nine units each semester.
-However, a student who elects not to complete the program or enroll in additional semesters has no financial obligation to the university beyond the current semester.
+A. No. Students are enrolled in an average of 10 units each.
+However, a student who elects not to complete the Program or enroll in additional semesters has no financial obligation to the University beyond the current semester.